hellohaileys/hellohaileys.github.io/content/blog/2018/03/08-Hair_Routine.md

 +++

-<a class="image featured" href="/img/2018/03/products.jpg" data-fancybox="group" data-caption="Products">
-  <img src="/img/2018/03/products.jpg"/>
-</a>

 Most naturalistas are hair junkies.
 Not necessarily because we're hoarders, but because we're constantly on the lookout for the next "best" hair product.
-Something that's gonna save us time and give our hair that perfect bounce.
+Something that's gonna save us time and give our hair that perfect bounce...

 I don't know if it's possible to reach that point of being perfectly happy with our hair.
 Personally, even on good hair days I could walk into a shop, see a new product, and think "maybe this is going to revolutionise the way I do my hair".

+<a class="image featured" href="/img/2018/03/products.jpg" data-fancybox="group" data-caption="Products">
+  <img src="/img/2018/03/products.jpg"/>
+</a>

 Thankfully Jordan has helped me to think, slightly, more logically.
 Now that I've moved to the States, I have more hair products and brands than I've ever had at my disposal in South Africa.
 Jordan has just given me one request: Don't buy new products until you've finished using your current stash.
 Fair enough.
 As a single gal, I had so many products that were just standing around collecting dust, and I never ended up using them.